twcch/twcch/README.md

 ⭐ Motto: It may take 10000 hours, more or less; it is never too late.

 ### My Skills
- - Backend: Java + Spring Boot
+ - Backend: Java + SpringBoot
  - Ansi SQL: MySQL

 ### What I'm currently trying: